DestanT/blackjack-3-minute-challenge/README.md

   * Players can decide to split or continue playing as normal.

 ![Split Function Pressed](/documentation/after-split.png)
-* If the player decides to split, the left card is put aside (as seen in image - bordered in red).
+* If the player decides to split, the left card is put aside (as seen in the image - bordered in red).
-  * A side bet, matching the original bet, is created (as seen in image - blue border).
+  * A side bet, matching the original bet, is created (as seen in the image - blue border).
-    * Split bets can only be initiated if the player has enough cash to match original bet.
+    * Split bets can only be initiated if the player has enough cash to match the original bet.
   * The 'Player Sum' is updated (green border).
 * Once the first card is played, the second card is put into play.

 #### __Stand__
 * Once the player is happy with their score, they can choose to 'Stand'
-  * This initiates the dealers turn:
+  * This initiates the dealer's turn:
     * The dealer will automatically draw cards until their obligation to score at least 17 is met.
   * Once the dealer has had their turn:
-    * If dealer is bust (score above 21); player wins and cashes out double their bet.
+    * If the dealer is busted (score above 21); the player wins and cashes out double their bet.
     * Likewise; if the player has a higher score than the dealer.
       * The winning 'ding' sound is played.
       * The 'You Won!' text pops up for 1.5s below the 'Player Sum'.\
       ![Win Text](/documentation/win-text.png)
-    * If dealer exceeds the player score; the player loses and loses their bet.
+    * If the dealer exceeds the player's score; the player loses and loses their bet.
-      * The 'Awww' sound effect is played.
+      * The 'aww' sound effect is played.
       * The 'You Lose.' text pops up for 1.5s below the 'Player Sum'.\
       ![Lose Text](/documentation/lose-text.png)
     * In case of a draw; nobody wins, the player retains their bet.